GroupEat/groupeat-hybrid-mobile/README.md

     npm install
     bower install
     grunt serve

+## Resources

+Fonts
 You might also need to install the fonts used by our app.
 To do that, browse into app/fonts and double click on each .otf and .ttf files to install them on your machine.

+Icons & Splash
+To include the app icons and splashscreens for all devices run the following command before building the app for a platform :

+    ionic resources

 ## Before Making a Commit